Mon–Fri 9am–6pm

 Common questions

 In most cases, yes.
-The first mortgage lender's consent (known as "deed of consent") is required before a second charge can be registered.
-Most mainstream lenders routinely provide this, though some specialist lenders may refuse.
+The first mortgage lender's consent (known as a "deed of consent") is required before a second charge can be registered.
+Most mainstream BTL and commercial lenders routinely provide this.
+Some specialist lenders may refuse — this is checked during the application process.

-Common uses include: debt consolidation, funding home improvements or refurbishment, business investment, property purchase, and tax bill funding.
+Common uses include: business investment, debt consolidation, property purchase deposit, HMRC tax bill payment, funding refurbishment or development works, and capital release for any legitimate business or investment purpose.
 The lender will want to understand the purpose of the loan.

 Ready to release equity from your property?